hngu/leetcode/README.md

 - Linked List: using a sentinel node.
 - Backtracking
 - Kadane's Algorithm
-- Subsequences (Use DP with 2D matrix)
+- Subsequences (Use DP with 2D matrix.
+Draw the 2D matrix to gain some intuition)
 - 2Sum, 3Sum, 4Sum...
 - Binary Search
 - Subset Generation